 Only two other coaches in collegiate tennis history have more wins than VCU Head Coach Paul Kostin, so it’s clear he knows a few things about winning.

-That’s also one of the many traits that separated Houston Barrick and led to Kostin hiring the former UVA tennis star as an assistant coach for both the VCU men’s and women’s tennis programs.
+That’s also one of the many traits that separated Houston Barrick and led to Kostin hiring the former Virginia tennis star to help guide the storied men's program at VCU.

-Barrick is now entering his third season at VCU, having helped the Rams reach back-to-back Atlantic 10 Championship matches.
-Under his guidance, the Rams have had seven all-conference honorees and two student-athletes reach the NCAA Singles and Doubles Championship.
+Barrick is now entering his fourth season at VCU, and has helped the Rams reach three straight Atlantic 10 Championship matches.
+Under his guidance, VCU has earned 11 All-Conference awards, and two student-athletes have reached the NCAA Singles and Doubles Championships.

 Before joining the Rams, Barrick spent two years as a club professional at Belle Meade Country Club in his hometown of Nashville, Tenn.

-Prior to that, he spent the 2011 season as an assistant at Cornell University, where he helped guide the Big Red to its first-ever Ivy League championship and earn its first NCAA Tournament berth.
+Prior to that, he spent the 2011 season as an assistant at Cornell, where he helped guide the Big Red to its first-ever Ivy League championship and earn its first NCAA Tournament berth.

 As a player, Barrick helped the Cavaliers to three National Indoor team championships during his four years in Charlottesville.